 London Pollution & ULEZ

-For example, in Central London, we now have the ULEZ (Ultra Low Emission Zone) which lays out strict regulations on the type of diesel vehicles that are allowed to drive in the heart of London without paying a hefty surcharge.
+For example, our diesel-powered rubbish collection trucks, which all operate in Central London, have to abide by the ULEZ (Ultra Low Emission Zone) which lays out strict regulations on the type of diesel vehicles that are allowed to drive in the heart of London without paying a hefty surcharge.
 This ever-expanding zone is designed to keep London air as clean as possible and only the newest of diesel vehicles can meet the criteria straight off the production line.
 Admittedly, it’s not a perfect solution but it’s certainly another point scored for all you diesel lovers out there.
 It will also be the death knell of older, more polluting diesel engines that don’t meet the strict “Euro 6” rules as it will no longer be viable to keep them running in London so many will need to be scrapped.

 It’s not all doom and gloom

 Whilst this may all sound a bit bleak if you’re a fan of electric cars, there’s still hope for a better future.
 Although we’ve mostly highlighted the bad points about EVs above, it should be noted that the figures mainly relate to how any electrical energy is generated in the first place; either for car/battery production or when recharging the car battery once the EV is in everyday use by the consumer.

 Peter Carlsson, current Technical Account Manager at Northvolt AB is a case in point – He’s attempting to build a 4 billion Euro plant in Sweden that will run on hydropower.
 If this comes to fruition then the carbon footprint of your new EV will be significantly less.
 Furthermore, Tesla already manufactures electric car batteries at their Nevada ‘Gigafactory’ plant using solar power and also have plans to do something similar in Europe and Shanghai.